-- B. If the Contractor is not a "public entity" then, the following general conditions apply: - (1) General Conditions: Contractor agrees to secure, at or before the time of execution of this Agreement, the following insurance covering all operations, goods or services provided pursuant to this Agreement.
-Contractor shall keep the required insurance coverage in force at all times during the term of the Agreement, or any extension thereof, during any warranty period, and for three (3) years after termination of the Agreement.
+B. If the Contractor is not a "public entity" then, the following general conditions apply:

+(1) General Conditions: Contractor agrees to secure, at or before the time of execution of this Agreement, the following insurance covering all operations, goods or services provided pursuant to this Agreement.
+Contractor shall keep the required insurance coverage in force at all times during the term of the Agreement, or any extension thereof, during any warranty period.
 The required insurance shall be underwritten by an insurer licensed or authorized to do business in Colorado and rated by A.M.
 Best Company as "A-" VIII or better.
-Each policy shall contain a valid provision or endorsement requiring notification to the City in the event any of the required policies be canceled or non-renewed before the expiration date thereof.
+Each policy shall require notification to the City in the event any of the required policies be canceled or non-renewed before the expiration date thereof.
 Such written notice shall be sent to the Parties identified in the Notices section of this Agreement.
 Such notice shall reference the City contract number listed on the signature page of this Agreement.
 Said notice shall be sent thirty (30) days prior to such cancellation or non-renewal unless due to non-payment of premiums for which notice shall be sent ten (10) days prior.
-If such written notice is unavailable from the insurer, contractor shall provide written notice of cancellation, non-renewal and any reduction in coverage to the Parties identified in the Notices section by certified mail, return receipt requested within three (3) business days of such notice by its insurer(s) and referencing the City's contract number.
-If any policy is in excess of a deductible or self-insured retention, the City must be notified by the Contractor.
-Contractor shall be responsible for the payment of any deductible or self-insured retention.
+If such written notice is unavailable from the insurer, Contractor shall provide written notice of cancellation, non-renewal and any reduction in coverage to the Parties identified in the Notices section by certified mail, return receipt requested within three (3) business days of such notice by its insurer(s) and referencing the City's contract number.

+Catholic Charities and Community Services, Archdiocese of Denver Contract Control No. 202158232 Contractor shall be responsible for the payment of any deductible or self-insured retention.
 The insurance coverages specified in this Agreement are the minimum requirements, and these requirements do not lessen or limit the liability of the Contractor.
-The Contractor shall maintain, at its own expense, any additional kinds or amounts of insurance that it may deem necessary to cover its obligations and liabilities under this Agreement. - (2) Proof of Insurance: Contractor shall provide a copy of this Agreement to its insurance agent or broker.
-Contractor may not commence services or work relating to the Agreement prior to placement of coverage.
+The Contractor shall maintain, at its own expense, any additional kinds or amounts of insurance that it may deem necessary to cover its obligations and liabilities under this Agreement.

+(2) Proof of Insurance: Contractor may not commence services or work relating to the Agreement prior to placement of coverages required under this Agreement.
 Contractor certifies that the certificate of insurance attached as Exhibit E, preferably an ACORD certificate, complies with all insurance requirements of this Agreement.
 The City requests that the City's contract number be referenced on the Certificate.
 The City's acceptance of a certificate of insurance or other proof of insurance that does not comply with all insurance requirements set forth in this Agreement shall not act as a waiver of Contractor's breach of this Agreement or of any of the City's rights or remedies under this Agreement.
 The City's Risk Management Office may require additional proof of insurance, including but not limited to policies and endorsements.